 Upcycling is taking items you no longer want to use (like old cloths, bottles, broken items, containers..) and creatively turning them into new products of better quality or better environmental value.
 Instead of throwing out unwanted or broken items that will end up in a landfill, upcycling finds a new value for a so-called useless object.
 Upcycling is better for the environment than recycling, since recycling requires energy or water to break down materials.

 You can make jewelry out of countless items, such as buttons, plastic bread tags, spoon handles, safety pins, and paper.
 Empty bottles can serve many purposes, for example filling glass bottles with lights as a decoration on a fireplace or as a chandelier or light fixture.
 Jeans that are torn at the bottom or too short can be easily cut into shorts.
 Old socks can be made into sock puppets.
 Soda can tabs can be collected and made into bags, belts, bowls, bracelets, and so on.
 Use toilet paper rolls to hold and organize chords, turn old credit cards into guitar picks, turn old wrenches into wall hooks, and old suitcases can be turned into medicine cabinets, or side tables.
 Want more ideas?
 Here is a list of 100 ways to repurpose broken household items.
-Here is a pinterest board to find exactly what you are looking for.
+And here is a website with 55 ways to upcycle your old stuff.
 The creative list can go on and on.
 Using your imagination and creativity to create new items from old items is a great way to prevent waste, save money, and have fun at the same time.

 In Jersey City and in surrounding cities there are upcycling companies that take your items, upcycle them, and either return them or sell them in a store.
-One place in Hoboken takes your furniture and thrift shop items and turns them into better pieces for you by refurbishing and uplifting them.
 In Fairfield, New Jersey, a company called Upcycle LLC helps customers upcycle their retired/old electronics by making recommendations to maximize its value.
 This is very important because 60% of used electronics end up in landfills where their toxic metals leak into the environment.
 There are many other creative reuse marketplaces in New Jersey to help you in your creative upcycling needs.

 Avoid Excessive Packaging

-Packaging-related materials make up more than 30 percent of landfill waste—or around 75 million tons each year.
+Most packaging is designed as single-use and contributes to significant amounts of waste every year.
 Buying fresh food that does not come prepackaged reduces packaging waste.
 Individually packaged single-use items contain more packaging and are generally more expensive than buying larger containers.
 Whenever possible, choose recyclable packaging and containers.
-Then reuse your containers or upcycle them.
-Upcycling is taking an object and reusing it for another purpose.

 If you order frequently from online retailers, consider these hacks to reduce the packaging you receive.